tamagokun/acf-basic-file/README.md

 Author: [Elliot Condon](http://elliotcondon.com/)

-I have made minimal edits to this plugin to fit my needs.
+tamagokun: _I have made minimal edits to this plugin to fit my needs._

 ## Install